-take measurements every 24 hours/fixed period/same
+take measurements every 24 hours/fixed period/same time of day, etc.

-time of day etc

-(iv) Screen is painted white so that it reflects heat or sunlight / reduces direct heating by the sun / does not absorb sunlight;
+(iv) Screen is painted white so that it reflects heat or sunlight/reduces direct heating by the sun/does not absorb sunlight;

-Sides have slats / louvres / have spaces / gaps / not solid so that air can circulate;

-Screen / box is made of wood so that heat is not conducted into it;

-Roof is made of a double layer of wood so that air space maintains a constant temperature;
+sides have slats/louvres/have spaces/gaps/not solid so that air can circulate; screen/box is made of wood so that heat is not conducted into it; roof is made of a double layer of wood so that air space maintains a constant temperature;

-Screen stands more than 1m / raised on legs above the ground so that instruments are not affected by heat from the ground;
+screen stands more than 1m/raised on legs above the ground so that instruments are not affected by heat from the ground;

-Door opens to the north in the northern hemisphere/to the south in the southern hemisphere to avoid sun's rays.
+door opens to the north in the northern hemisphere/to the south in the southern hemisphere to avoid sun's rays.

-NB: Feature and link is needed.
+NB: Feature and link are needed.

-Page 13 Mark Scheme Syllabus Paper Cambridge IGCSE - May/June 2016 0460 12 hot and dry;
+Page 13 Mark Scheme Syllabus Paper Cambridge O Level - May/June 2016 2217 12 hot and dry;